RedisLabs/redislabs-docs/content/stack/install/add-module-to-cluster.md

 To add a module to the cluster using the REST API:

-1. Download the module package from the [download center](https://redis.com/redis-enterprise-software/download-center/modules/).

-1. Copy the package to a node in the cluster.
+1. Copy the module package to a node in the cluster.

 1. Add the module to the cluster with a [`POST` request to the `/v2/modules`]({{<relref "/rs/references/rest-api/requests/modules#post-module-v2">}}) endpoint:

     ```sh
     POST https://[host][:port]/v2/modules
-    {"module=@/tmp/redisearch.Linux-ubuntu16.04-x86_64.2.2.6.zip"}
+    "module=@/tmp/redisearch.Linux-ubuntu16.04-x86_64.2.2.6.zip"
     ```

     Here, the *module* parameter specifies the full path of the module package and must be submitted as form-data.
 In addition, the package must be available and accessible to the server processing the request.